-Please note: Please send questions related to the genealogy of Johann Sebastian Bach and whether you are related to the composer who was born in my hometown Eisenach in Thuringia, Germany, directly to Renate an Peter Bach.
-First of all please visit the special page on their website, which actually is created for such a question.
+Please note: Please send questions related to the genealogy of Johann Sebastian Bach and whether you are related to the composer who was born in my hometown Eisenach in Thuringia, Germany, directly to Renate and Peter Bach.
+First, please visit the special page on their website, which actually is created for such a question.
 Click here please.

 Yes, I experienced it two times before.
 A person wrote me a nice as can be mail to ask about details regarding my service.

 I wrote back one hour later to announce my detailed e-mail which I actually sent some seven hours later.
 But I never got an answer.
 Not next day.
 Not after three days and not after a week.
 I assumed something in my longer mail had bothered this lady.
 I was sad.
 Actually more than sad, as I didn't know what I had done wrong.

 But she was so smart to send me her message a second time and that is what made it clear to me: She didn't receive any of my mails.
 So I tried harder with all possible options, as I was now aware my mails might not reach her, plus, without letting me know such like the hint "...return to sender " or "...could not be delivered".